chamibc/CSRF_Synchronizer_Token_Pattern/README.md

 Repository includes how to use Synchronize Token Pattern in an Angular & Node.Js environment.

-Installation
+--Installation--
-clone the repository to you local machine
+1)clone the repository to you local machine
-Open CSRF_Synchronizer_Token_Pattern folder -> loginapp folder
+2)Open CSRF_Synchronizer_Token_Pattern folder -> loginapp folder
-$ npm install
+3) type npm install on cmd
-Run the solution
+-- Run the solution--
-$ ng serve
+4) type ng serve on cmd
-Open CSRF_Synchronizer_Token_Pattern folder -> backend folder
+5) Open CSRF_Synchronizer_Token_Pattern folder -> backend folder
-$ npm install
+6)type npm install cmd
-Run the solution
+--Run the solution--
-$ node app
+7)type node app on cmd
-Open http://localhost:4200 from the Browser
+8)Open http://localhost:4200 from the Browser

 The Default login credentials are,